codegoddy/backend-roadmap-week1/Day 1/README.md

 **Features:**

-- Input your name and number of tasks
+- Input your name and number of tasks.
 - For each task, input what you worked on and how long (in minutes)
 - Displays a summary and motivational message based on total time